flutter/website/platform-plugins.md

 flutter build ios
 ```
 Ignore the error about provisioning profiles.
 Using Xcode, open `hello/example/ios/Runner.xcworkspace`.
-The Project navigator now shows the plugin code in `Pods/Development Pods/hello/Classes/` and the
+The Project navigator shows the plugin code in `Pods/Development Pods/hello/Classes/` and the
 example app code in `Runner/Runner/`.
+You can now ask Xcode to run the example app in the usual way, by
+pressing the &#9654; button.

 For the Dart code, you can directly open `hello/` in IntelliJ IDEA to edit the plugin code, or
 `hello/example/` to edit the example app code.
 In both cases, the relevant Dart code is in the `lib`
 folder in the Project view.
+Once again, the example app can be run from within IDEA in the
+usual way.

 ### Managing dependencies from a Flutter app to a Flutter plugin